ngshiheng/sudoku/README.md

 Some of the key highlights of this Sudoku solver app:

--   Ability to generate a random valid Sudoku puzzle
+-   Ability to generate a random, valid Sudoku puzzle
 -   Solves a Sudoku puzzle using backtracking
--   Able to validate if a Sudoku board
+-   Able to check if a Sudoku board is valid
--   Hosted using Google App Engine
+-   A demo is hosted on [Heroku](https://pywebio-sudoku.herokuapp.com/)

-## Development
+## Getting Started

 ### Installation